 Neonates with localized disease can be divided into 2 groups.
 One group has encephalitis manifested by neurologic findings, cerebrospinal fluid pleocytosis, and elevated protein concentration, with or without concomitant involvement of the skin, eyes, and mouth.
 The other group has only skin, eye, and mouth involvement and no evidence of CNS or organ disease.

 Neonates with disseminated disease and visceral organ involvement have hepatitis, pneumonitis, disseminated intravascular coagulation, or a combination, with or without encephalitis or skin disease.

 Other signs, which can occur singly or in combination, include temperature instability, lethargy, hypotonia, respiratory distress, apnea, and seizures.

 Rapid diagnosis by viral culture or HSV PCR is essential.
 The most common site of retrieval is skin vesicles.
-The nasopharynx, eyes, rectum, blood, and CSF should also be tested.
+The nasopharynx, eyes, rectum, blood, and cerebrospinal fluid should also be tested.
 In some neonates with encephalitis, virus is present only in the CNS.
-Diagnosis of neonatal HSV also can be made by immunofluorescence of lesion scrapings, particularly with use of monoclonal antibodies; and electron microscopy.
+Diagnosis of neonatal HSV also can be made by immunofluorescence of lesion scrapings, particularly with use of monoclonal antibodies, and electron microscopy.